zhaocai/oh-my-posh/README.md

 ## Prerequisites

 You should use ConEmu to have a brilliant terminal experience on Windows.
-You can install it using [Chocolatey](https://chocolatey.org/):
+You can install it using [Chocolatey][chocolatey]:

 ```bash
 choco install ConEmu
 ```

-The fonts I use are Powerline fonts, there is a great [repository](https://github.com/ryanoasis/nerd-fonts) containing them.
+The fonts I use are Powerline fonts, there is a great [repository][nerdfonts] containing them.
-I use `Meslo LG M Regular for Powerline Nerd Font` in my ConEmu setup together with custom colors You can find my theme [here](https://gist.github.com/JanJoris/71c9f1361a562f337b855b75d7bbfd28).
+I use `Meslo LG M Regular for Powerline Nerd Font` in my ConEmu setup together with custom colors.
+You can find my theme [here][theme-gist].

 ## Installation

-You need to use the the [PowerShell Gallery](https://www.powershellgallery.com/packages/oh-my-posh/) to install oh-my-posh.
+You need to use the the [PowerShell Gallery][powershell-gallery] to install oh-my-posh.

 Install posh-git and oh-my-posh: